|

 | How to Address a Former Secretary on a Letter?
 I am writing a message to former United States Secretary of Transportation Norman Mineta, who now works for Hill & Knowlton.
 How do I address him in my letter? -- Kathy J. Young

-Dear Ms. Johnson: Former secretaries of Federal Departments are still addressed as The Honorable.
+Dear Ms. Johnson: A former secretary of a U.S. Federal Department continues to be addressed as The Honorable.
 The rule is once an Honorable always and an Honorable.
-They are no longer Mr./Madame Secretary or Secretary (Name) since their is another holder of this only-one-person-at-a-time office, but they are still The Honorable. -- Robert Hickey How to Orally Address a Former Secretary?
-First, if you were working with a former secretary, say former Secretary of State Condoleezza Rice, would you still address her as Madame Secretary?
-I think now that she's out of office she will be just Dr. Rice -- the form of address she had before she took office and was on the faculty of Stanford University.
+But, he or she is no longer Mr./Madam Secretary or Secretary (Name) since there will be a new holder of this only-one-person-at-a-time office.
+Generals, judges, ambassadors, senators, and doctors keep their personal ranks forever, but being a secretary grants no personal rank that continues.
+Like the parking space, preferred seating, and higher precedence ... forms of address are a courtesy of the office, and stay with the office.
+After leaving office a secretary goes back to the honorific to which he or she was entitled before assuming office.
+That doesn't mean you will not hear or read reporters doing it incorrectly in the media.
+I heard Joe Scarborough on Morning Joe say -- after he had misidentified a former as the current, and the gentleman corrected the mis-identification before he started the interview -- "well, we always puff up our guests to give them more credibility." -- Robert Hickey How to Orally Address a Former Secretary?
+First, if you were working with a former secretary, e.g., former Secretary of State Condoleezza Rice, would you still address her as Madam Secretary?
+I think now that she's out of office she would be just Dr. Rice -- the form of address she had before she took office and was on the faculty of Stanford University.
 Right?
-Second, if I am right, how do you delicately inform an executive who strongly feels she is still "Secretary Rice"? --- Kelly Roberts McLean
+Second, if I am right, how do you delicately inform an executive who strongly feels she is still "Secretary (last name)"? --- Kelly Roberts McLean

 Dear Ms. McLean: You are right.
 Condoleezza Rice is officially Dr. Rice in direct address and identified as the Secretary of State from 2005-2009 or something similar.
-To explain the correct form I would say There are some positions of which former office holders continue to be addressed with an honorific of their former position: senators, judges, ambassadors, and generals, for example.
-But there's only one Secretary of (a department) at a time, and only the current office holder is granted the courtesies of the office.
-Being addresses as Secretary is a courtesy due the office.
-Using the forms of address with a former position is extending the courtesies of the office, which they might find flattering, but it is not respectful the current office holder.
+There are some positions which come with a rank, and former office holders continue to be addressed with an honorific of their former position forever: senators, judges, ambassadors, and military generals, for example.
+But being a Secretary is a ROLE, not a RANK.
+There's only one secretary of (a department) at a time, and only the current office holder is granted the courtesies of the office.
+Being addressed as a "Secretary" is a courtesy of the office.
+While a former official might find receiving the courtesies of the office to be flattering, it is not respectful to the current, singular, office holder.
 As to how I would delicately inform an executive who strongly felt she is still "Secretary (Name)" ...
 I would inform her only if she asked me for my advice.
-I hear a lot of bad grammar too, but that doesn't make me think the rules have grammar have changed.
-I think I am just dealing with someone who doesn't know the rules, or doesn't care.
-There's no upside to getting into an argument. -- Robert Hickey
+I hear a lot of bad grammar too, but that doesn't make me think the rules of grammar have changed.
+When I hear bad grammar I simply think I am dealing with someone who doesn't know the rules, or doesn't care.
+A former Secretary wanting to be addressed as Secretary (Name) is definitely hanging on to his or her former glory, in hopes some of the prestige and power will hang on too!
+But, there's no upside for you to get into that argument. -- Robert Hickey

 How to Introduce a Former Secretary?
 Would you please tell me the appropriate way to introduce Ms. Elaine Chao, former Labor Secretary and Distinguished Fellow of the Heritage Foundation to our CEO and members of his staff?
 Thank you for your kind consideration, -- Connie